Report of Task Force on Diversity in ADR

 - Outstanding training and skill building opportunities

-- Regional mediator forums—where mediators share and learn from each other
+- Mediator forums—where mediators share and learn from each other

-- Annual Meeting—offering 8 hours of SCAO-approved advanced mediator training from Michigan talent.
+- Annual Conference—offering over 8 hours of SCAO-approved advanced mediator training from Michigan talent.

 - Annual Spring ADR Summit—offering an additional 8 hours of SCAO-approved advanced mediator training to showcase the finest national trainers available

-- 4 Lunch and learn teleconferences per year
+- Multiple Lunch and Learn webinars per year

 Obtain critical resources to enhance your practice:

 - Receive The Michigan Dispute Resolution Journal, a cogent and insightful periodical with practice tips, news, and thoughtful articles on all things ADR.

 - Participate in SBM Connect, an online forum that brings you news and information, answers tough practice management questions, encourages enlightening exchanges, offers access to ADR leader blogs, and gives notice of upcoming member events.

 - Access the ADR Section resource library and prior teleseminar materials, including model forms and settlement clauses.